-The Latin American and Caribbean Studies program at UTK offers students a broad sampling of courses from numerous academic disciplines which focus on the region's complexities.
+The Latin American and Caribbean Studies program at UT offers students a broad sampling of courses from numerous academic disciplines which focus on the region's complexities.
 A major and minor are sponsored by the joint efforts of professors from such departments as Anthropology, Geography, History, Modern Foreign Languages and Literatures, Political Science, and Sociology.
-Study abroad in Latin America is strongly encouraged, especially summer programs run by UTK faculty or other approved possibilities offered by the Programs Abroad Office (PAO).
+Study abroad in Latin America is strongly encouraged, especially summer programs run by UT faculty or other approved possibilities offered by the Programs Abroad Office (PAO).

 For more information, contact Jana Morgan, PhD, Director of Latin American Studies.